Trajectory builders

 fly, used for any builder-specific specials.

-implementation.
-Actually using the trajectory builders is simple, but
+anyone writing a new builder.
+Actually using the trajectory builders is

 Warning